blackbhc/refactor/development-manual/development.md

 - class `monitor`: the virtual analysis engine's monitor.

-  - `init()`: create the output directory and open the hdf5 files, only to make the constructor more readable.
+  - `init()`: create the output directory and open the hdf5 files, only to make the constructor more readable, and should be called only in the constructor.
   - `run_with(...)`: arguments are pointers of the simulation data, which must includes array of particle id (1D), mass (1D), particle type (1D), coordinate (2D), velocity (2D) of particles, and a time stamp variable, a integer to specify the length of the arrays.
 There is additional argument for the potential tracers'